cakephp/docs/en/development/routing.rst

 Redirects ``/home/*`` to ``/posts/view`` and passes the parameters to ``/posts/view``.
-Using an array as the redirect destination allows you to use other routes to define where a url string should be redirected to.
+Using an array as the redirect destination allows you to use other routes to define where a URL string should be redirected to.
 You can redirect to external locations using string URLs as the destination::